universam1/iSpindel/README.md

 ## News

+> 09.02.2018 Firmware 5.8.0: Transmitting the Wifi strength RSSI to insight of the reception
 > 07.02.2018 Firmware 5.7.1: Allow longer sleep intervals longer up to 99999s == 27 days
 > 03.02.2018 Firmware 5.7.0: Introduce Factory Reset feature
 > 02.02.2018 Firmware 5.6.2: Support for Wifi credentials with special characters